 As soon as the last frost has subsided and the soil can be raked and moved, you can begin planting greens.
-Some do okay started indoors, but mostly they need to be planted directly.
+Some do okay when started indoors, but mostly they need to be planted directly.

 To get around a delicate transfer, add a DIY cold frame over the seedlings and plant early.